SpinalHDL/VexRiscv/README.md

 ```

 ## Using eclipse to run the software and debug it

+### By using Zylin plugin
-You can use the eclipse + zilin embedded CDT plugin to do it (http://opensource.zylin.com/embeddedcdt.html).
+You can use the eclipse + Zylin embedded CDT plugin to do it (http://opensource.zylin.com/embeddedcdt.html).
 Tested with Helios Service Release 2 (http://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/helios/SR2/eclipse-cpp-helios-SR2-linux-gtk-x86_64.tar.gz) and the corresponding zylin plugin.

 To following commands will download eclipse and install the plugin.
 ```sh